OKLAHOMA

 Student-to-Administrator Ratio

-• Oklahoma’s district student-to-administrator ratio is 43rd the nation and 40 percent higher than the national average.
+• Oklahoma’s district student-to-administrator ratio is 35th in the nation and higher than the national average.

-• Oklahoma has the highest district student-to-administrator ratio in the region.
+• Oklahoma has the third-highest district student-to-administrator ratio in the region.

 • District administration includes superintendents and assistant superintendents.